 On Monday morning, Chris and I arrived for our first meeting, which had been arranged as a catered breakfast at a hotel in Portland (our own office was too small and lacked the privacy required).
-On the Schmidt’s side, Chris, Michael, two upper-level team members, and I all took seats at the long conference table, across from about eight people from Unilever and four from Goldman Sachs.
+On the Schmidt’s side, Chris, Michael, two upper-level team members and I all took seats at the long conference table, across from about eight people from Unilever and four from Goldman Sachs.
 I was the first to speak.
-I’d strategically timed my vocal treatment in advance so that I’d feel confident using my voice as much as necessary.
+I’d strategically timed my vocal cord treatment in advance so that I’d feel confident using my voice as much as necessary.
 When I stood up in front of the group—most of them men in suits, many of whom had flown in from London just for this meeting—I felt overcome by a sense of assuredness and pride.
 In my everyday life, I wasn’t the type to blather on about my achievements, but in a meeting like this, it was not the time to hold back.
-I knew my story was special; I knew what I’d created was one-of-a-kind.
+I knew my story was special; I knew what I’d created was one of a kind.
 Unilever was beyond impressive, even intimidating, but I had something unique: I’d gotten here from the ground level, using just the raw materials, and I’d done it through passion and hard work.
 My product wasn’t developed by experts in a lab.
 I made it.
 I told the story—my story—of spending those hours at my kitchen stove, applying to get into farmers markets, carrying Oliver on my hip into co-ops, taking a leap of faith by quitting my day jobs.
 Through years of hard work, I’d become the lead of a 150+-employee company with no slowdown in sight.
 I spoke with the same passion I’d had from the beginning, and the words flowed easily.
 I didn’t feel like I had to sell anything or impress anybody; I only needed to share the truth.
 When I finished, I sat down, satisfied, with a huge smile on my face.
 I’d never heard myself speak as confidently and eloquently as I had during that meeting.

 The rest of our meeting went smoothly, and I was impressed by Unilever’s genuine interest in Schmidt’s.
 They asked smart questions and listened sincerely.
 Most importantly, it was clear they wanted to own Schmidt’s without compromising our values.
 They understood the value of our secret sauce and were eager to learn.
 Of course, by acquiring us, they wanted to get their hands on my recipe.
-But massive companies like Unilever have sophisticated labs and expert technicians, and they probably could have come close enough to replicating my formula on their own, if they really wanted to.
+But massive companies like Unilever have sophisticated labs and expert technicians, and they probably could have come close enough to replicating my formula on their own, if they’d really wanted to.
 What they couldn’t replicate was the brand we’d built, with its loyal customer following—many of whom had been behind us since the very beginning.
 On top of that, our innovative marketing strategies had positioned Schmidt’s as much more than a deodorant brand; we were a lifestyle, a movement, a force.
 That’s not easy to create overnight, especially not for a global company that doesn’t exude the kind of persona a small brand does.